gbarbon/clear/README.md

 systems.

-You can find Installation and Usage instructions for each CLEAR framework component (analyser and visualiser) in their respective sub-folders.
+You can find Installation and Usage instructions for each CLEAR framework component (Analyser and Visualiser) in their respective sub-folders.

-You can test the CLEAR framework with the examples contained in the `examples` sub-folder.
+You can use the examples contained in the `examples` folder to try the CLEAR framework.
+Each CLEAR framework component can be used independently, since all the necessary input files are provided in each example sub-folder.

 License